trilioData/tvk-plugins/docs/CONTRIBUTION.md

     ```
     make update-log-collector-manifest
     ```

-    Target-Browser:
-    ```
-    make update-target-browser-manifest
-    ```

-    All Preflight, Log-collector and Target-Browser together:
+    All Preflight and Log-collector together:
     ```
     make update-plugin-manifests
     ```